Universal subdiffusive behavior at band edges from transfer matrix exceptional points

-{\it Conclusions and outlook---} We have shown how non-Hermitian transitions in the transfer matrix affect the nature of quantum transport (see Fig.~\ref{fig:1}).
-In doing so, we have united two seemingly disparate concepts: (i) the symmetries and transitions in non-Hermitian matrices that are extensively studied in non-Hermitian physics, and (ii) localization-delocalization transitions in Hermitian quantum systems that are extensively studied in condensed matter and statistical physics.
-Note that, since we are considering only Hermitian Hamiltonians, this is fundamentally different from localization-delocalization transitions in disordered non-Hermitian Hamiltonians, which have been recently explored (for example, \cite{hamazaki2019non,sa2020complex}).
-Moreoever, we have found that a periodic potential offers a much simpler way to understand the deep concepts of mobility edge, localization length and anomalous transport, without considering disordered or quasi-periodic potentials.
-Our results show that the subdiffusive transport at band edges will also be seen in the single-band case corresponding to uniform on-site potential.
-This is arguably the simplest model showing subdiffusive scaling of conductance with system length.
+We have shown how non-Hermitian transitions in the transfer matrix of Hermitian Hamiltonians affect the nature of quantum transport (see Fig.~\ref{fig:1}).
+In doing so, we have united two seemingly disparate concepts: (i) the symmetries and transitions in non-Hermitian matrices studied in non-Hermitian optics, and (ii) band-structure and quantum transport in fermionic systems studied in condensed matter and statistical physics.
+We find that this connection offers an extremely simple way to understand several non-trivial features of mobility edges, localization length and anomalous transport in a two-terminal open system setting, without considering disordered or quasiperiodic potentials.
+We discover a completely different way subdiffusive scaling of conductance, with a universal exponent, can originate: from exceptional points of transfer matrices.
+We remark that, explaining the origin of sub-diffusive scaling exponents is often a difficult problem \cite{De_Roeck2020,Znidaric_2016,Archak_GAAH_2017}.

-The results presented here may be generalized to higher dimensional nearest neighbour cases by upgrading the transfer matrices to $2\times 2$ block matrices, and considering their symmetries \cite{Molinari_1997,Molinari_1998}.
+Our results pave the way for understanding band-structure and quantum transport in more exotic cases, such as higher dimensional short-ranged systems, in terms of the non-Hermitian properties of their associated transfer matrices \cite{Molinari_1997,Molinari_1998}.
 But, the transfer matrix picture presented here does not hold in presence of long-range hopping.
 However, interestingly, the sub-diffusive behavior $\mathcal{G}(\mu) \sim N^{-2}$ at band edges, was also recently numerically seen in presence of long-range, power-law-decaying, hopping \cite{Long_range_subdiffusive}.
 This points to the super-universality of this behavior at band edges, a deeper understanding of which requires further work.
 Another interesting but challenging question is whether the analogy between mobility edges and band edges holds in presence of many-body interactions.
+Generalization to bosonic transport also remain to be explored.
 Investigations in these directions will be carried out in future works.